Menu

 One of the most important things you can do to support your child with hearing loss is to make sure they wear their hearing aids or cochlear implants during all waking hours.

 It’s all about the brain.
 A baby is born with about 100 billion brain cells.
-These brain cells must form connections with one another to create pathways in the brain that are necessary for a child to learn to listen, talk, and read.
+When a child has lots of listening and interaction time with caregivers, these brain cells connect with each other to create pathways in their brain that are needed for a child to learn to listen, talk, and read.

-The more a child wears their hearing aids or cochlear implants, the more words they’ll hear, and the stronger the connections will become.
+The more your child wears their hearing aids or cochlear implants, the more words they’ll hear, and the stronger the connections and pathways will become.
 This is true whether your child is 1 month old or 5 years old.

-How much time should my child wear their hearing devices?
-Clock, ear with hearing aid
+How much time should my child wear their hearing devices each day?

 For children with hearing loss to reach their full potential and develop listening, talking, and reading skills, wearing hearing aids or cochlear implants during all waking hours is key.
 Research shows that children who wear their hearing devices 10+ hours per day have better spoken language outcomes.1